 (This post comes in light of the recent Allyson Pollock article about why she’s glad her son doesn’t play rugby anymore – it can be found here. – It’s basically an attempt to sell her latest book by taking a dig at rugby and playing on parents misconceptions for anyone who doesn’t want to have a total fit of rage).

 1.You will find your kids have less and less free time to sit in front of the TV because instead of sitting around on the sofa during their evenings and weekends they’ll actually be outside.
+Which will give you the time to be pet proofing your furniture around the house, you have to get creative with your kids and your tasks.

 2.There’s a chance they might have to interact with other people and develop friendships as rugby demands all participants actually speak to one another.